Hundreds of thousands of kids didn’t go back to school after worst of COVID, analysis finds

 During online learning, his mother couldn’t get home internet and struggled with the WiFi hotspots provided by the school.
 She worked as a home health aide and couldn’t monitor Ezekiel online.

-When he returned to school in fall 2021 as a third grader, he was frustrated that his classmates had made more progress as the years passed.
+When he returned to school in the fall of 2021 as a third grader, he was frustrated that his classmates had made more progress as the years passed.

 “I did not feel prepared,” he said in a recent phone interview.
 “I couldn’t really learn as fast as the other kids, and that kind of made me upset.”